MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/PM (Power Platform).md

 ## Power Platform CLI overview

-A couple of weeks back, I had the pleasure to have a chat with Kartik Kanakasabesan, who is the Program Manager of the Power Platform CLI.
+A couple of weeks back, I had the pleasure to have a chat with Kartik Kanakasabesan, who is the Program Manager of the Power Platform [[CLI]].
 In the video, which is embedded below, Kartik shows how you can use the Power Platform to your benefit.

 [Read more about the Power Platform CLI on Microsoft Learn](https://learn.microsoft.com/power-platform/developer/cli/introduction)